Orthopaedic Negligence Claims

 Is there a time limit for making an orthopaedic negligence claim?

-You have up to 3 years from the date you became aware that your injuries were caused due to negligent orthopaedic treatment to make a claim.
+You have up to three years from the date you became aware that your injuries were caused due to negligent orthopaedic treatment to make a claim.
 Is it is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the treatment is fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the treatment occurred, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.